 - A corpse with face blown off.

-- Hand completely crushed by a rock.
+- A hand is completely crushed by a rock.

-- Lots of dead corpses.
+- Lots of bodies are found.

 - Someone is shot in the chest.